 Verbal or written notice explaining the reason for the absence will be necessary from the parents for those students who were absent and the parents did not call in and were not able to be reached by phone.
 For verification purposes, the school cannot accept a student call or excuse regarding an absence.
-Any absence not verified by a parent or in which a reason for the student's absence is not given will be considered nonschool excused.
+Any absence not verified by a parent or in which a reason for the student's absence is not given will be considered non-school excused.

 A student absence shall be considered school excused providing attendance procedures have been followed and meets the following criteria: attendance at school is impossible or there are impracticable barriers outside the control of the student or parent that prevent a student from attending school.
 The parent must provide the school with documentation to demonstrate the absence was beyond the control of the parent or child.
-This could include, but is not limited to illness (which is documented), court, death of a family member, scheduled school activity or trip, or suspension (SE-OSS or SE-ISS).
+This could include, but is not limited to court, death of a family member, scheduled school activity or trip, or suspension (SE-OSS or SE-ISS).

 Parent acknowledged absences are those in which the parent communicated with the school in the prescribed manner, that the child is absent and the reason for the absence, and is the parent's responsibility for the extent of the school day.
-This includes, but is not limited to, illness (not documented), vacations, family activities and medical appointments.
+This includes, but is not limited to: illness, medical appointments, vacations and family activities.
 These student absences shall be considered non-school excused.